kyxap1/starred/README.md

 ## Shell

+- [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
+Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [packer](https://github.com/subutai-io/packer) -
 - [cloudwatch-logmonitoring](https://github.com/shogomuranushi/cloudwatch-logmonitoring) - Log file monitoring for cloudwatch.
 - [docker-elk](https://github.com/DevOp5/docker-elk) - The ELK stack powered by Docker and Compose.